From the makers of Pedigree Dogs Exposed, the latest news and views regarding inherited disorders and conformation issues in purebred dogs.

 This is what the researchers set out to find out, prompted in no small part by the knowledge that syringomyelia (fluid-filled cavities in the spinal cord) and other brain abnormalities are found in the breed.
 Hydrocephalus is also common - although it is true that it does not affect every Chi with a persistent fontanelle and breeders fiercely deny that it is linked.

 The UK Kennel Club standard no longer includes any mention of a molera and the FCI standard lists an open fontanelle as a disqualifying fault.
 Progress.

-Indeed, many Chi breeders have recognised that holes in the skull are not a good thing.
+Indeed, many Chi breeders have recognised that a hole in the head is as undesirable as, well, a hole in the head.
 In a recent discussion, one UK breeder told me: "The majority of adult Chihuahuas in the UK show ring have no molera at all."

 The British Chihuahua Club says: "These days few Chis have permanent molera which persist into adulthood."